spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

     ```

     Notice that we are implementing the `ItemProcessor` interface that has the `process` method that we need to override.
-    Our parameter is a Usage object and the return value is of type Bill.
+    Our parameter is a `Usage` object and the return value is of type `Bill`.

 1. Now we will create a Java configuration that will specify the beans required for the BillRun `Job`.
 In this case create a [BillingConfiguration](https://github.com/spring-cloud/spring-cloud-dataflow-samples/tree/master/dataflow-website/batch-developer-guides/batch/batchsamples/billrun/src/main/java/io/spring/billrun/configuration/BillingConfiguration.java) class in the `io.spring.billrun.configuration` using your favorite IDE that looks like the contents below.

     ```java
-    {/* highlight-range{2-3} */}
     @Configuration
     @EnableTask
     @EnableBatchProcessing
     public class BillingConfiguration {
-      private static final Log logger = LogFactory.getLog(BillingConfiguration.class);

       @Autowired
       public JobBuilderFactory jobBuilderFactory;